versedpro/deploy-spl/README.md

    yarn start
    ```

    - This file creates a token and mint to the owner.
-You can customize the script with your own.
+You can customize the script on your own.

 2. Get mint account from output.